systemd/ejournald/README.md

 Ejournald consists of two parts: the first part is a NIF for the communication with journald, the second is an Erlang application using it.

 First, you have to compile the sources in c_src/ using make.
+You will need the systemd development header for that.
 Next you can compile the erlang source in src/.

 Installation using tetrapak
 --------------------------